Kirkby Fleetham: 2011 Census

 According to the 2011 UK Census, the parish had a total population of 560 with 48.75% male and 51.25% female.
 The religious make-up was 71.1% Christian with the rest stating no religion.
 The ethnic distribution was 98.4% White with a small Mixed Ethnic minority.
 There were 252 dwellings.

 Religion

-St Mary's parish church was built between the 12th and 15th centuries and was fully restored in 1871.
+St Mary's Church, Kirkby Fleetham was built between the 12th and 15th centuries and was fully restored in 1871.
 It is a grade II* listed building and contains a monument by the sculptor John Flaxman to William Lawrence of Kirkby Fleetham Hall in the form of the bust of a young man with his mourning wife Anne Sophie.
 It has three bells and registers that go back to 1570.

 Notable buildings

 Kirkby Fleetham Hall

 Kirkby Fleetham Hall is a grade II* listed 18th-century country house which stands a mile to the north of the village.
-The property was bought in the 1720s by John Aislabie (1670–1742), MP for Ripon and Chancellor of the Exchequer, for his son William Aislabie, also MP for Ripon.
-The present house was built in the mid-1700s by William for his daughter, Ann Sophie, who had married William Lawrence.
-Subsequently, it was left (with property in Clint), by William's granddaughter, Miss Sophia Elizabeth Lawrence (1761–1845), to her second-cousin once-removed, Harry Edmund Waller III, JP, DL (1804–1869), a direct descendant of Edmund Waller, thence to his son Edmund Waller VI (1828–1898), who sold it in 1889 to Edward Courage of the Courage brewing family.
-Since then much of the estate has been sold off.
-The hall has gone through several disguises including hotel and "country retreat".
-It is currently privately owned with part let out as apartments.